Franco homers, doubles, Phillies beat Mets 6-4; Familia back

 Aaron Nola (2-0) labored through five innings, and Hector Neris earned his first save this season.
 Noah Syndergaard (1-1) struck out 10 in seven innings.

-New York slugger Yoenis Cespedes limped off in the fifth inning with a left hamstring cramp.
-The Mets already were minus injured first baseman Lucas Duda, catcher Travis d'Arnaud and infielder Wilmer Flores.

 Franco lined an RBI double over Cespedes in the third.
-That ended an 0-for-22 skid for the cleanup hitter, now in his third full big league season.
+That ended a 0-for-22 skid for the cleanup hitter, now in his third full big league season.

+"I just go out there and tell myself I want to get better," Franco said.

+As for his slump, "It happens sometimes," he said.
+"I would like to say no, but it happens sometimes."

 In the eighth, Franco hit the first pitch from reliever Fernando Salas barely over the wall in left-center.